mrzmmr/remark-behead/Readme.md

 ###### options.between

-Manipulates nodes between but not including the two given strings, starting with options.between[0] and ending with options.between[1].
+Manipulates hading nodes between but not including the two given strings, starting with options.between[0] and ending with options.between[1].

 **Examples**